 A PAC bond protects against both extension and contraction risk by:

 Specifying a schedule of principal payments for the PAC bond

 Including support tranches that are allocated prepayments inside a specified prepayment band

 PAC bonds typically specify a band expressed using the PSA model.
-A PAC bond with a range of 100 to 250% has this principal schedule.
+A PAC bond with a range of 100–250% has this principal schedule.

 The principal repayment schedule is the minimum principal payment as Region 1 shows.
-Note that this is the principal payment schedule as long as the actual prepayment stays within the prepayment band of 100 to 250% PSA.
+This is the principal payment schedule as long as the actual prepayment stays within the prepayment band of 100–250% PSA.

 For example, for different prepayment speeds of 125%, 175%, and 225% PSA, the actual principal payments are shown in the following graphs.
-Note that at higher prepayment speeds, the support tranche is allocated principal earlier while the principal timing for the other tranches remains constant.
+At higher prepayment speeds, the support tranche is allocated principal earlier while the principal timing for the other tranches remains constant.

 Target amortization class (TAC) bonds are similar to PAC bonds, but they do not provide protection against extension of average life.
 Create the schedule of principal payments by using just a single PSA.
 TAC bonds pay a "targeted" principal payment schedule at a single, constant prepayment speed.
 As long as the underlying mortgage collateral does not prepay at a rate slower than this speed, the TAC bond payment schedule is met.
 TAC bonds can protect against increasing prepayments and early retirement of the TAC bond investment.
 If the principal cash flow from the mortgage collateral exceeds the TAC schedule, the excess is allocated to TAC companion (support) classes.
 Alternatively, if prepayments fall below the speed necessary to maintain the TAC schedule, the weighted average life of the TAC is extended.
 The TAC bond does not protect against low prepayment rates.